Avrainvillea

 Avrainvillea is a genus of green algae in the family Dichotomosiphonaceae.

+Description

+Avrainvillea is a green siphonous marine macroalgal species.
+In the tropical species the dichotomously and branched filaments are generally united.

+Distribution

+The genus has a worldwide tropical and tropical distribution.

+Ecology

+The species occur from the intertidal to 60m.

 As sources of bioactive natural products

-The organic extract of Avrainvillea longicaulis had antioxidant activity surpassing or equivalent to that of commercially available antioxidants (butylated hydroxytoluene, butylated hydroxyanisole and alpha-tocopherol).

 Avrainvillea erecta was reported to have strong hemagglutination activity.
 In addition, the chloroform fraction of a methanol extract of Avrainvillea erecta exhibited hydrogen peroxide scavenging activity as strong as that shown by gallic acid.

+Eight new species are listed and described.